Work in Canada

 Canadian Experience Class

 1 year of skilled Canadian work experience (TEER 0–3) in the past 3 years.
-Fastest pathway — typically 6 months.
+Often the most direct Express Entry pathway for those with Canadian experience.

 Federal Skilled Worker

 Points-based; no Canadian experience required.
-Need CLB 7+, skilled work experience, and education credentials.
+Generally need CLB 7+, skilled work experience, and education credentials.

 Provincial Nominee

 Provinces nominate workers already in their labour market.
-Adds 600 CRS points — nearly guarantees an ITA.
+A nomination adds 600 CRS points, which generally leads to an invitation to apply.

-Get a custom Immigration Pathway Report: your NOC analysis, LMIA-exempt categories you qualify for, CRS score projection, and a step-by-step roadmap from work permit to permanent residence.
+Get an Immigration Overview: NOC exploration, LMIA-exempt categories that may apply, CRS score projection, and a timeline reference from work permit to permanent residence.

 - ✓Program matching across Canadian pathways